-All you need to do is to turn off power and then remove the thermostat from the wall.
+All you need to do is to turn off the power and then remove the thermostat from the wall.
 Thereafter, you can check the terminals of the device and see if there are any loose wires.
-If there are some loose wire, you can fix them back as stipulated in the device’s manual.
+If there are some loose wires, you can fix them back as stipulated in the device’s manual.
 In case you cannot do this on your own, seek the services of a professional technician near you.

 4) Unleveled thermostat

-For your thermostat to read the temperature more accurate, the mercury switch inside it has to be positioned well.
+For your thermostat to read the temperature more accurately, the mercury switch inside it has to be positioned well.
 Here, it should be in a level position.
 In case someone mounted the device wrongly, the level may tilt and thus make it difficult to take the readings of your house’s temperature.

-In fact, this can make the unit to turn on and off every now and then, throughout the day.
+In fact, this can make the unit turn on and off every now and then, throughout the day.
 Consequently, the AC will not be turned on as expected.
-If you discover that the thermostat is not positioned well, you can remove it and the reinstall it.
+If you discover that the thermostat is not positioned well, you can remove it and reinstall it.
 For optimal results, ensure that you use a level in order to mount the device perfectly on a level position.